Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 Anything that rings or pings should be silent or vibrate; headphones are mandatory for anything that makes noise.

-From my experience with Midwest quiet cars, they are self-policing, and other passengers may remind others to be quiet.
+From my experience with Midwest quiet cars, I know they are self-policing, and other passengers may remind others to be silent.
 I may have reminded people of the rules in the past.

-While Acela’s Quiet Car is not an option when you book your trip, it is easy to change your reservations for free to this car.
+While Acela’s Quiet Car is not an option when you book your trip, you can easily change your reservations for free with this car.

 First Class